Conferences & Institutes

 Attendance at all of the institute sessions and the completion of the institute evaluation is required.

-NOTE: Faculty/students*/staff seeking the discounted student or IU rates should send an email to firstname.lastname@example.org per the instructions in the "fees" section of this website to request discount code information prior to registration.
+- IU Faculty/students*/staff and non-IU students* seeking the discounted student or IU rates should send an email to email@example.com per the instructions in the "fees" section of this website to request discount code information prior to registration.
 Refunds will NOT be provided if registrants do not request the promo code prior to registration/payment.